zhuxiao/asvbm/README.md

 ```

-## Output result description
-There are 4 statistical categories for `stat` command results, which are stored in 4 folders respectively:
-* __`1_ref_reg_size_stat`__: variant region size statistics (and the statistical figures) in reference.
-* __`2_num_stat`__: the classical number statistics (and the statistical figures), e.g. TP, FP, FN, Recall, Precision, F1 score.
-* __`3_size_dif_stat`__: the region size difference and ratio statistics (and statistical figures) for the overlapped variants between the user-called data set and the benchmark data set.
-* __`4_type_num_stat`__: the classical number statistics (and the statistical figures) for different variant types with varies region lengths.
-Moreover, the overall simplified statistics will be output to terminal screen, and these screen results will be saved to the file `stat_screen` in the output directory.

 ## Draw statistical figures (To do ...)
 Figures can be drawn for more intuitive and detailed illustration for the four statistical categories.
 Statistical figures can be draw by typing:
 ```sh
 $ draw command
 ```

+## Output result description
+There are 4 statistical categories for `stat` command results, which will be saved into the following 4 folders respectively:
+* __`1_ref_reg_size_stat`__: variant region size statistics (and the statistical figures) in reference.
+* __`2_num_stat`__: the classical number statistics (and the statistical figures), e.g. TP, FP, FN, Recall, Precision, F1 score.
+* __`3_size_dif_stat`__: the region size difference and ratio statistics (and statistical figures) for the overlapped variants between the user-called data set and the benchmark data set.
+* __`4_type_num_stat`__: the classical number statistics (and the statistical figures) for different variant types with varies region lengths.
+Moreover, the overall simplified statistics will be output to the terminal screen, and these screen results will be saved to the file `stat_screen` in the output directory.

 ------------------------------------------------------------------------------
 ## Contact
-If you have problems or some suggestions, please contact: xzhu@hrbnu.edu.cn
+If you have problems or some suggestions, please contact: xzhu@hrbnu.edu.cn without hesitate.

 ---- Enjoy !!! -----